MythBusters: Cannonball accident

 On December 6, 2011, while conducting the "Cannonball Chemistry" experiment, the MythBusters crew accidentally sent a cannonball through the side of a house and into a minivan in a Dublin, California, neighborhood.
-Although the experiment was being carried out at the Alameda County Sheriff's Bomb Range under the supervision of the Alameda County Sheriff's Office, the errant projectile went over its intended target of water barrels and instead skipped up a hill that was intended as a secondary safety target, and soared 700 yd into a neighboring community, striking a house and leaving a 10 in hole, before striking the roof of another house and smashing through a window of a parked minivan.
+Although the experiment was being carried out at the Alameda County Sheriff's Bomb Range under the supervision of the Alameda County Sheriff's Office, the errant projectile went over its intended target of water barrels and instead skipped up a hill that was intended as a secondary safety target.
+The cannonball soared 700 yd into a neighboring community, striking a house and leaving a 10 in hole, before striking the roof of another house and smashing through a window of a parked minivan.
 No one was hurt by the rogue cannonball.

 A show producer visited the homeowners to apologize, followed by Savage and Hyneman; Savage later stated that the incident would not cause the series production to be suspended.
 Savage and Kari Byron returned to Dublin High School on February 22, 2012, to participate in a moderated panel session at Dublin High School's Engineering and Design Academy Open House during National Engineers Week 2012, in part to help repair relations with the community.
 The sold-out event attracted over 1,000 attendees.